sagebind/blog/articles/2015-01-08-new-year-new-blog-new-goals.md

     "tag": "life, web-design"
 }

 A new year has come; 2014 is gone and 2015 is here.
-Just like the year, I've decided to retire my old website and bring an entirely new redesign live.
+Just like the old year has been retired, I've decided to retire my old website and bring an entirely new redesign live.
 Now I am not really into the whole "New Years Resolution" concept, but the idea of starting fresh on a blank slate has merit.
 I had been meditating on this for a few weeks and concluded that I really need a fresh start in many areas of my life; this blog is just one of them.

 ## A word about the old design
 Let me explain a little bit why I decided to retire the old design.
 I don't like to "toot my own horn", as the expression goes, but my former design was pretty slick.
 I spent months planning, designing, and implementing it.
 It was really the most effort I ever put into a website design, and gosh I was proud of it then.